SumiSastri/nodeJs-and-server-side-javascript/README.md

 #### What is nodemon?

-Nodemon hot loads the back end server so you do not need to run commands such as `node src/backend/app.js` Check in your package-JSON for the install and read documentation [https://github.com/remy/nodemon] which helps bug fixing if you encounter challenges hot-loading.
+Nodemon hot loads the back end server every time you update the code base.

+Check in your package-JSON for the install and read documentation [https://github.com/remy/nodemon] which helps bug fixing if you encounter challenges hot-loading.

+You need to change the package-json scripts eg: `"start": "nodemon server.js --exec babel-node -e js",` and use npm run start

 #### Backend package managers - Node vs. Yarn